gelles-brandeis/tapqir/docs/source/install/linux.rst

 2. Install git and libxcb-xinerama0 (on Ubuntu).

-   **Ubuntu 20.04**
+   *On Ubuntu 20.04*

    In the terminal run::

     $ sudo apt install git
-    $ sudo apt-get install libxcb-xinerama0
+    $ sudo apt install libxcb-xinerama0

-   **Arch Linux**
+   *On Arch Linux*

    In the terminal run::

     $ sudo pacman -S git

-3. `Install Anaconda`_ package manager.
+3. Install Anaconda package manager (`installation instructions <https://docs.anaconda.com/anaconda/install/linux/>`_).
+   Here is the summary of required installation steps:

-   Download installer from `<https://www.anaconda.com/products/individual>`_ (if anaconda nucleus sign-up page pops up you can ignore it).
+   * Download installer from `<https://www.anaconda.com/products/individual>`_ (anaconda nucleus sign-up page can be ignored).

-   Run the following command to install Anaconda (change the name of the installer file appropriately if it is a newer version)::
+   * Run the following command to install Anaconda (change the name of the installer file appropriately if it is a newer version)::

-    $ bash ~/Downloads/Anaconda3-2020.02-Linux-x86_64.sh
+      $ bash ~/Downloads/Anaconda3-2021.11-Linux-x86_64.sh

+   * Press Enter at the “In order to continue the installation process, please review the license agreement.” prompt.

+   * Scroll to the bottom of the license terms and enter “Yes” to agree.

+   * Press Enter to accept the default install location.

+   * Type "yes" at “Do you wish the installer to initialize Anaconda3 by running conda init?” prompt.

+   * After installation is complete close the terminal and open it again.
+Now you should see ``(base)`` environment indicated in the terminal.

 4. Create a new environment and give it a name (e.g., ``tapqir-env``)::